Prakruthi-G-H/HTML-CSS-JAVASCRIPT-PROJECT/README.md

 # 🔐 Password Generator Web App

 This is a simple password generator website made using **HTML, CSS, and JavaScript**.
-It helps users create strong and random passwords based on their needs.
+It helps users create strong and random passwords.

 ## 💻 Technologies Used
 - HTML